Sabal, Sabal serrulata, Serenoa repens

 The saw palmetto tree is native to North America.
-It grows 4–10 feet tall depending on its region.
-The medicinal part is the ripe, dried berry, also called Sabal fructus.
+It grows 4–10 feet tall.
+This depends on its region.
+The medicinal part is the ripe, dried berry.
+It’s also called Sabal fructus.
 Both the berries and seeds of the saw palmetto plant are used.

-Saw palmetto is claimed to reduce the signs and symptoms of an enlarged prostate.
-It is widely used in the treatment of benign prostatic hypertrophy (BPH).
+Saw palmetto may reduce the symptoms of an enlarged prostate.
+It’s widely used to treat benign prostatic hypertrophy (BPH).

 Medically valid uses

-Research on saw palmetto for treating symptoms of BPH are inconsistent and contradictory.
+There are many studies looking at the effects of saw palmetto on treating symptoms of BPH.
+But the results are inconsistent and contradictory.

-Saw palmetto is claimed to stimulate the appetite, tone and strengthen the male reproductive system, and reduce inflammation of the prostate.
-There are claims that saw palmetto extracts may also enhance sexual desire and functioning and alleviate some of the afflictions of old age.
+Saw palmetto is said to stimulate the appetite.
+It may also tone and strengthen the male reproductive system.
+It’s also claimed to reduce prostate inflammation.
+There are claims that saw palmetto extracts may enhance sexual desire and functioning, especially due to older age.

-Saw palmetto berry extracts are found in tablet, extract, tea, and capsule form.
+Saw palmetto berry extracts come in tablet, extract, tea, and capsule forms.

 Side effects, toxicity, and interactions

 The saw palmetto berries and extract are considered safe.
-There are few side effects, except for mild headaches and stomach problems in rare cases.
+There are few side effects.
+In rare cases, they may cause mild headaches and stomach problems.

 Women who are pregnant or breastfeeding should talk to their healthcare providers before taking any herbs.